Hmong language: Correspondence between orthographies

 The following is a list of pairs of RPA and Dananshan segments having the same sound (or very similar sounds).
 Note however that RPA and the standard in China not only differ in orthographic rules, but are also used to write different languages.
 The list is ordered alphabetically by the RPA, apart from prenasalized stops and voiceless sonorants, which come after their oral and voiced homologues.
 There are three overriding patterns to the correspondences: RPA doubles a vowel for nasalization, whereas pinyin uses ng; RPA uses h for aspiration, whereas pinyin uses the voicing distinction of the Latin script; pinyin uses h (and r) to derive the retroflex and uvular series from the dental and velar, whereas RPA uses sequences based on t, x, k vs. r, s, q for the same.

 Vowels

 Consonants

 There is no simple correspondence between the tone letters.
 The historical connection between the tones is as follows.
 The Chinese names reflect the tones given to early Chinese loan words with those tones in Chinese.

 Tones 4 and 7 merged in Hmoob Dawb, whereas tones 4 and 6 merged in Mong Leeg.

 Example: lus Hmoob /̤ lṳ˧˩ m̥̥õ˦ / 𞄉𞄧𞄴𞄀𞄄𞄰𞄩 / (White Hmong) / lug Moob / 𞄉𞄧𞄵𞄀𞄩𞄰 / (Mong Leng) / lol Hmongb (Dananshan) / lus Hmôngz (Vietnamese) "Hmong language".

 Grammar

 Hmong is an analytic SVO language in which adjectives and demonstratives follow the noun.

+Nouns

 Noun phrases can contain the following elements (parentheses indicate optional elements):